QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 Think of each of $(a,q,c,w')$
 being constrained to a discrete grid of points.

-Then, for example,the term $(q-c)+\beta v(w')$ on the right side of equation {eq}`eq:bell2`
-can be represented as a *fixed* vector that multiplies a vectorized version of  the probabilities $\Pi(a,q,c,w')$.
+The term $(q-c)+\beta v(w')$ on the right side of equation {eq}`eq:bell2` can be represented as a *fixed* vector that multiplies a vectorized version of  the probabilities $\Pi(a,q,c,w')$.

 Similarly, each of the
 constraints  {eq}`eq:town1a`, {eq}`eq:town1b`,  {eq}`eq:eq1prime`, and {eq}`eq:eq2prime` can be represented
-as a linear inequality in the choice variables, the probabilities $\Pi$.
+as a linear inequality in the choice variables, namely,  the probabilities $\Pi$.

 Phelan and Townsend compute solutions of these linear programs to iterate on the Bellman equation {eq}`eq:bell2`.

-Note that
-at each step of the iteration on the  Bellman equation, there is  one linear program to be solved for each point
+At each step of the iteration on the  Bellman equation, one linear program is to be solved for each point
 $w$ in the space of grid values for $W$.

-In practice, Phelan and Townsend have found that lotteries are often redundant in the sense that most of the
+Phelan and Townsend found that lotteries were often redundant in the sense that most of the
 $\Pi(a,q,c,w')$'s  are  zero and only a few are $1$.